-- Expensive – There is a price to pay for the improved quality.
-Dedicated hosting accounts can cost hundred or thousands of dollars per month.
+- Expensive – There is a price to pay for improved quality.
+Dedicated hosting accounts can cost hundreds or thousands of dollars per month.

 Cost – The price tag for dedicated hosting can range from several hundred dollars to several thousand dollars, depending on your specific needs.

 One of the greatest advantages of a cloud site host is the built-in redundancy.

 When a shared hosting server crashes, all the sites have to be restored from backup.
 On a cloud host setup, one server crashed will not bring your site offline.
 Cloud hosting is more robust than shared hosting but less expensive than a dedicated solution.
 Also, instead of paying a fixed fee, you are paying for usage.
 The same way you pay for utilities like gas and electric is how cloud hosts charge.